syncfusion-content/mobilejavascript-docs/MobileJS/Datepicker/Getting-Started.md

 # Getting Started

+This section briefly describes how to create a DatePicker control in your application.

 ## Create your first DatePicker in JavaScript

 Essential Mobile JavaScript DatePicker provides support to display the picker element within your webpage and allows you to pick the date.
 By the following guidelines, you can learn how to customize two DatePickers for a real-time ticket booking scenario.
 The following screenshot demonstrates the functionality of DatePicker.